komsit37/sublime-q/README.md

 	]
 ```

 Where `{0}` is the variable name at cursor.
-You can also define shortcut by referring to the routine by name:
+You can also define shortcuts by referring to the routine by name:

 ```json
 { "keys": ["f2"],       "command": "q_routine", "args": {"name": "show"}, "context":[{ "key": "selector", "operator": "equal", "operand": "source.q" }]},